Skip to content

 Act on observations

-There are a number of risk factors or warning signs that might indicate a person is thinking about suicide.
+There are a number of signs that might indicate a person is thinking about suicide.
 But if you know the person well, it may also be a general sense that 'something is not quite right' and you’ve noticed significant changes in them.

 Ask yourself: